I came across Yetunde Jude a few months ago when I stumbled upon this article on Forbes.com.

-I love them all but my favorite is the Corrective Hydrating Hair Mask.
+I love them all but my favourite is the Corrective Hydrating Hair Mask.
 It contains live foods and can repair the driest head of hair.
 It makes your hair extremely soft and moisturized.

 If you could do it all over again, would you do anything differently?

 I would not have waited so long to start making hair care products.
 I would have started making hair care products for the mass market 10 years ago.